spagnoloG/git-workshop-dragonsecSI/README.md

 docker-compose up -d
 ```

-And then navigate your browser to `localhost:1848/index.md`.
+And then navigate your  browser to `localhost:1848/index.md`. 🌐

+Or directly download it from [here](https://github.com/spagnoloG/git-workshop-dragonsecSI/blob/main/slides/git_workshop.pdf).